Avvo 10 Rating Badge - Top Attorney Business

 According to the AMA, a physician who leaves a group should notify his or her patients as soon as possible after her or his departure.
 Through their eyes, this is not solicitation at all and merely a good practice to follow for the health and safety of patients.

 One thing is clear, not everything is clear with regard to restrictive covenants so it is very important to consult with an informed attorney when you’re signing a physician group practice agreement and if you’ve been accused of breaking a covenant.
 Conversely, if you’re a medical practice that feels you’ve been betrayed by a previous partner, we’re happy to discuss the situation with you.
 In all potentially risky situations, talk to us.
-Lubin and Austermuehle offers a FREE consultation where we can talk about your circumstances and you can get a sense of our ability, skills and depth of commitment to your cause.
+DiTommaso Lubin offers a FREE consultation where we can talk about your circumstances and you can get a sense of our ability, skills and depth of commitment to your cause.
 Contact us now.

 Client Reviews